for Router, Switch, Board (PCBA)

 Several high-quality, durable polymer materials are used for enclosures for electrical and wireless networking equipment.
 Because these enclosures may be used to house antennas and other devices that radiate or are resonant to radiofrequency energy, they are made of plastic rather than metal which could impede or interfere with signals.
 Conversely, they are unsuitable if your application requires EMC shielding.

-These are some of the main materials used for weatherproof enclosures
+Main materials used for weatherproof enclosures

 - Acrylonitrile Butadiene Styrene (ABS)